 Certain dog breeds are categorized as “dangerous” because they’re responsible for a high number of dog bite claims.
-To minimize the chances of having to pay out expensive liability claims, some insurance companies may exclude certain breeds from coverage.
-Your insurer may also raise your premium if you own a certain breed or they may refuse to cover your home altogether.
+To minimize the chances of having to pay out expensive liability claims, some insurance companies exclude certain breeds from coverage.
+Your insurer may also raise your premium if you own a certain breed or refuse to cover your home altogether.

-In general, Molassers (or muscular dogs with thick chests) are most commonly excluded from coverage as are wolf breeds.
-If your dog is excluded from coverage, look for a dog-friendly company— some insurance comapanies will cover dogs of any breed provided they don't have a history of biting.
+In general, muscular dogs with thick chests are most commonly excluded from coverage, as are wolf breeds.
+If your dog is excluded from coverage, look for a dog-friendly home insurance company— some insurers will cover dogs of any breed provided they don't have a history of biting.
 You can also consider supplemental liability protection.

 Along with breed restrictions, some insurers also won’t cover dogs with a history of biting or damaging property.

-If your pup has a history of biting, it may be excluded or you may need to sign a liability waiver for dog bites.
+If your pup has a history of biting, it may be excluded from your policy or you may need to sign a liability waiver for dog bites.
 This means your insurer won’t cover any medical or legal bills that ensue from your dog biting someone on your property.
 In some cases, you may be denied a homeowners insurance policy altogether.

 If your dog causes damage to your home or personal belongings, the loss may not be covered by your homeowners insurance.
 That means if your dog chews through your drywall or a piece of furniture, you may not be reimbursed for the damage.

-While the specifics of coverage can vary from state to state, there are several companies that are known to cover dangerous dog breeds depending on the location and claims history of the insured, including:
+While the specifics of coverage can vary by state, there are several companies that are known to cover dangerous dog breeds depending on where you live and your claims history.
+This includes:

-You can also shop around for pet liability insurance which is a specialized policy that covers all dog breeds for most kinds of damage.
-Pet liability insurance also covers your dog’s wellcare, including physical exams and vaccinations.
+Pet liability insurance is a specialized policy that covers all dog breeds for most kinds of injuries or damage.
+Pet liability insurance also covers your dog’s care, including physical exams and vaccinations.
 You may be able to add it as an endorsement on your current home insurance policy or purchase it as a separate policy.
 Pet liability insurance is a good option if you can’t find an insurance company to include your dog in coverage.